 Lawrenceville is a very small town located in the state of Virginia.
 With a population of 1,078 people and three constituent neighborhoods, Lawrenceville is the 241st largest community in Virginia.

-Lawrenceville is a decidedly white-collar town, with fully 87.44% of the workforce employed in white-collar jobs, well above the national average.
+Lawrenceville is a decidedly white-collar town, with fully 86.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lawrenceville is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lawrenceville who work in office and administrative support (19.95%), sales jobs (15.02%), and teaching (15.02%).
+There are especially a lot of people living in Lawrenceville who work in teaching (16.42%), office and administrative support (13.86%), and sales jobs (12.79%).

-Lawrenceville is a very ethnically-diverse town.
+Lawrenceville is an extremely ethnically-diverse town.
 The people who call Lawrenceville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lawrenceville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lawrenceville include English, Irish, Italian, and Iranian.
+Important ancestries of people in Lawrenceville include German, Irish, Italian, and African.

 The most common language spoken in Lawrenceville is English.
-Other important languages spoken here include Other Indo-European and French.
+Other important languages spoken here include Spanish and French.